clinical-biomarkers/format-converter/README.md

 ## TSV to JSON Notes

+Make sure to insert placeholder biomarker IDs into the TSV file before converting!

 The TSV to JSON conversion can handle the filling in of some metadata automatically.
 Pubmed paper citation data and some `assessed_biomarker_entity`
 / `citation` metdata data can be automatically retrieved from API calls.
 In order for the TSV to JSON conversion to utilize the NCBI and PubMed
 APIs a `.env` file is expected containing your email and and an API key (instructions for obtaining an API key can be found